ISAACLINDROOS/Node-DMX-Library/readme.md

 ## Webinterface

 Versions prior to 0.2 included a Webinterface.
 This has since been moved into its own repository at <https://github.com/node-dmx/dmx-web>

-## Community

-We're happy to help.
-Chat with us on IRC in #dmx on libera.chat.